gitpod-io/retired-gatsby-website/src/docs/self-hosted/0.5.0/install/https-certs.md

 There is a [plethora of tutorials](https://www.google.com/search?q=letsencrypt+wildcard) how to [generate wildcard certificates](https://medium.com/@saurabh6790/generate-wildcard-ssl-certificate-using-lets-encrypt-certbot-273e432794d7) using Let's Encrypt.
 Things get considerably easier when your domain is registered with a service for which a [Certbot DNS plugin exists](https://certbot.eff.org/docs/using.html#dns-plugins).

-Asuming you have `certbot` installed, the following script will generate and configure the required certificates (notice the placeholders):
+Assuming you have [certbot](https://certbot.eff.org/) installed, the following script will generate and configure the required certificates (notice the placeholders):
 ```bash
 export DOMAIN=your-domain.cm
 export EMAIL=your@email.here